Current Maryland Mortgage and Refinance Rates

 - 3.5 percent down payment if credit score is 580 or higher

-Maryland VA loans: Insured by the Department of Veterans Affairs, VA loans are offered to qualifying veterans and active duty members of the armed forces.
-VA loans don’t require a down payment or PMI, and can be obtained through a VA-approved lender.
+Maryland VA loans: Insured by the Department of Veterans Affairs, VA loans are offered to qualifying veterans and active-duty members of the armed forces.
+VA loans don’t require a down payment or mortgage insurance and can be obtained through a VA-approved lender.

 First-time homebuyer programs in Maryland

-Maryland offers several first-time homebuyer programs that can help those who haven’t owned a home in the past three years find low-interest mortgages.
-You can also find loans to cover fees and closing costs.
+As a Maryland first-time homebuyer, consider these programs that can help you obtain a low-interest mortgage.
+You might also find loans or assistance to cover some of your down payment and closing costs.